 “Direct Assignment Facilities” shall mean those facilities or portions of facilities that are constructed by the Company for the sole use/benefit of the Operator.

-“Emergency” shall mean a condition or situation involving the Plant, the Interconnecting Facilities, the Company Electric System or the transmission system of other utilities that, in the reasonable judgment of Company or Operator, as applicable, is likely to result in imminent significant disruption in service to consumers or is imminently likely to present risk of injury to persons, endanger life or damage property.
+“Emergency” shall mean a condition or situation involving the Plant, the Interconnecting Facilities, the Company Electric System or the transmission system of other utilities that, in the reasonable judgment of Company or Operator, as applicable, is likely to result in imminent significant disruption in service to consumers or is imminently likely to present risk of injury to persons, endanger life or damage property; provided, however, that the iunability of the Company to meet its load requirements because of insufficient generation resources shall not constitute an “Emergency”.

-“Energization Date” shall mean March 15, 2001, or as soon as practicable thereafter.
+“Energization Date” shall mean______________, or as soon as practicable thereafter.

 “Energy” shall mean the electric energy, expressed in kilowatt-hours (“kWh”) or in megawatt-hours (“MWh”) produced at the Plant.